mikeando/gnarled/README.md

 # gnarled
-A playground for experimeting with SVG generation, with a view to being used with an Axidraw pen plotter for producing interesting art.
+A playground for experimenting with SVG generation, with a view to being used with an Axidraw pen plotter for producing interesting art.

 ## Example SVGs

-Test for support of 3D primatives.
+Test for support of 3D primitives.

 ![drawing](sample_images/n3_02.svg)